bragin/ublog/Redis.md

 - headerimg

-posts - set of all published posts (by id), type=sorted set, sorted by ts drafts - set of all drats posts (by id), type=sorted set, sorted by ts user:<USER_ID>:posts - set of all posts (by id) by this user, type=sorted set all - set of all types of posts (by id), type=sorted set, sorted by ts
+posts - set of all published posts (by id), type=sorted set, sorted by ts drafts - set of all drafts posts (by id), type=sorted set, sorted by ts deleted - set of all deleted posts (by id), type=sorted set, sorted by ts user:<USER_ID>:posts - set of all posts (by id) by this user, type=sorted set all - set of all types of posts (by id), type=sorted set, sorted by ts